Riftr/intelpy/README.md

 ### :warning: Notes :warning:

-* Note to Arch Linux users: Playsound doesn't appear to be in your repositories, so you may need to install via pip
+* Note to Arch Linux users: Playsound doesn't appear to be in your repositories, so you may need to install it via pip

 ## Installation